 Orange iPhone Unlock for £20

-Like Android phones, the iPhone is ideal for taking advantage of unlimited data with its feature-rich apps and background/sync tasks.
-The automated setup via SMS is also available for most Android phones.
+The automated setup via SMS is also available for most Android-based phones.

 How is giffgaff so cheap?